dharani18p/productcompanywebsite/README.md

 ## AIM:

-To design a static website for a software product company company.
+To design a website for a  product company company.

 ## DESIGN STEPS: